arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 ```
 ![Age and glucose scatterplot from the previous figure, with Classification represented as blue circles for Classification 1 and orange x's for Classification 2.
 The shades of blue and orange are slightly different from in the previous plots.](media/seaborn_scatter_5.png)

-Rather than changing the palatte for each individual plot, you may want to change the default color palatte for all of the plots you're generating.
+Rather than changing the palette for each individual plot, you may want to change the default color palatte for all of the plots you're generating.
 To do that, use `set_theme` to change the default settings for seaborn plots.

 ```Python
 # to set the colorblind palette as default